OHS-Robotics/SpartobotsAcademy/README.md

 For more information on how to actually use github to download and upload code, see the corresponding lesson in this repository

-### Installing Vanilla VS Code (Either this or the WPILib flavor of VS Code are required)
+### Installing Vanilla VS Code (Either this or the WPILib flavor of VS Code is required)
 1. Go to [this link](https://code.visualstudio.com/) and download the latest version of VS Code
 2. Run the installer that is downloaded
 3. Select all default options and complete the installation